 1. What is your involvement during the construction process?

 It’s crucial to have an architect that can work hand-in-hand with your builder for the duration of your project.
 This ensures that the builder is able to clear up any questions regarding the blueprints as the project progresses.
-Hiring an architect with substantial experience will also provide you with a network of builders and will be able to suggest names of those that would be an appropriate fit for your project.

 It’s beneficial to understand whether the person you are initially meeting with is the person drawing up the blueprints or if they’re a representative of their firm.
 Insist on meeting the person responsible for your project before hiring an architect.